-Pension credit is designed to help boost the state pension if you are less well off.
-It is means-tested and tops up income to a guaranteed amount.
-There are two parts to a pension credit.
+Pension credit is designed to help boost the state pension if you're less well off.
+It's means tested and tops up income to a guaranteed amount.
+There are two parts to pension credit, savings credit and guarantee credit.

-- If you were getting savings credit up to 6 April 2016
+- If you were getting savings credit until 6 April 2016

-- If you are in a couple and one of you reached state pension age before 6 April 2016.
+- If you're a couple and one of you reached state pension age before 6 April 2016.

 The guarantee credit part of pension credit is available to pensioners on low incomes.
-It tops up weekly income to a guaranteed minimum level set up by the government.
+It tops up weekly income to a guaranteed minimum level set by the government.

 Can I get guarantee credit?

 - You (or your partner) must have reached pension qualifying age.
 The minimum age for guarantee credit is gradually rising from 60 to 66.
 If you need to find out when you will reach pensionable age, go to this page on Which?
 Money to use the state pension age calculator.

 - Your income must be below a certain amount per week.
 Generally (2018-19), this is less than £176.40 if you’re single, or £263.80 if you’re a couple.

-- There is no savings limit for guarantee credit, but if you have over £10,000 this will affect the amount you receive.
+- There is no savings limit for guarantee credit, but if you have more than £10,000, this will affect the amount you receive.

 - You must live in Great Britain.